intechstudio/grid-documentation/docs/guides/guide/knot-start.md

 *You can see our list of tested devices on [the Knot GitHub page here.](https://github.com/intechstudio/knot)*

 For example a synth will usually have one MIDI channel it receives MIDI CC or Note messages on.
-You can usually set this MIDI channel in the synth's menu somewhere.
+You can usually set this MIDI channel in the synth's menu.

 :::tip As a rule thumb
-Devices that *can* receive MIDI messages, usually do so by **default on MIDI channel 1** or on **all of them** simultaneously.
+Devices that *can* receive MIDI messages, do so by default **on MIDI channel 1 or on all channels**.
 :::

 Set this MIDI channel to the same one set in your Hosted Device.
 In the case of Grid, check the [MIDI Action Blocks](/docs/wiki/actions/midi/midi.md) in Grid Editor and configure them to the same MIDI channel set on your instrument.